Share this publication

-Ash Wednesday is the offical start of Christian Lent.
+Ash Wednesday is the official start of Christian Lent.
 It is tradition for Catholics to go to church for repentance.
-It is also tradition to eat a fish dinner which is served in all the restaurant and pubs across Cologne.
+It is also tradition to eat a fish dinner which is served in all the restaurants and pubs across Cologne.
 At midnight a torchlight procession is held which is a unique and beautiful experience.

 ▷ Cologne Carnival 2020 Dates & Events

 - Saturday, 11th November 2019: Cologne Carnival Season Official Opening

 - Thursday, 20th February 2020: Weiberfastnacht & Women’s Carnival Day